Rob Van Dam: Return to Impact Wrestling (2019–2020)

-Second return to WWE (2019−2022)
+Second return to WWE and sporadic appearances (2019–2023, 2024)

 Despite his association with Impact Wrestling, Van Dam made a one-night return to WWE for the special Raw Reunion episode of Raw on July 22, 2019.

 Following heavy speculation, it was announced by WWE and Fox Sports on March 29 that Van Dam would be an inductee into the 2021 WWE Hall of Fame class.
 He later made an appearance at the 2022 Hall of Fame ceremony.